berlinonline/jinjardf/doc/rdf_filters.md

 - `environment` _RDFEnvironment_ - the RDFEnvironment
 - `resource` _IdentifiedNode_ - The resource as passed to the filter as the value.
+- `as_list` _bool_ - If True, return a list instead of a generator.
+Defaults to `False`.
+  Useful if we want to know the size of the resultset before iterating through it.

 **Yields**: